Written by Colleen Farrell

 At 17, under the name Parnelli Jones, he entered his first professional

 race—a jalopy race at Carrell Speedway in Gardena.
-Childhood friend
+His childhood

-Billy Calder had given him the nickname “Parnelli,” hoping
+friend Billy Calder had given him the nickname “Parnelli,”

 From there he quickly developed his skills, racing in many different classes

 in the 1950s.
 “I was at an age where I could have easily turned

 in the wrong direction,” he says.
 “A lot of my friends went

 to jail.
 Racing helped keep me out of trouble.”